amandaengeldecastro/java/README.md

 ✅ **Reviewed:** Proposed functionality operating correctly

-🔄 **Under Review:** Projects that are being reviewed and analyzed for possible improvements and/or the implementation of new features
+🔄 **Under Review | In progress:** Projects that are being reviewed and analyzed for possible improvements and/or the implementation of new features

 📌 **Backlog To Review:** Pending review, which may compromise the functionality proposed by the project.